KyletheFox/Bootstrapped_Photo_Grid/README.md

 <center>![Bootstrapped Photo Grid](http://kyle-oneill.com/markdownBootstrap.gif) </center>

 **Warnings:**
-The Bootsrapped Photo Grid is resource heavy especially with a lot of images.
-I do not recommend using more than 40 columns to display in any of the options in the settings.json file.
-Less columns = Less Resources.
-I also don't recommend using a large number of pictures.
-Probably less than 20 pictures.
-With throttling on @ 4G, there was a significant increase in upload times.
+The Bootsrapped Photo Grid can be resource heavy with a lot of large images.
+I recommend keeping all the images to the smallest size possible.
+This helps keeps program running lean and fast.

 **Tutorial:**
 This is a very simple effect to use.
 All you need to do is pass a div selector to the function and you are good to go